MikeWordsmith/apostles-and-the-torah/parts/part-5-the-new-covenant-and-the-torah-written-on-the-heart.md

 Thus, the New Covenant represents divine partnership: God initiates transformation; humans respond through obedience.
 The moral structure of Torah remains the template for sanctified life.

-> For a unified study of Paul’s life (Acts 18, 21, 24) and letters (Romans, Corinthians, Galatians) as Torah-faithful in Messiah — see **Supplemental Study III: Paul’s Lived Torah.**
+> For a unified study of Paul’s life (Acts 18, 21, 24) and letters (Romans, Corinthians, Galatians) as Torah-faithful in Messiah — see [**Supplemental Study III: Paul’s Lived Torah**](https://mikewordsmith.github.io/apostles-and-the-torah/supplements/supplement-3-pauls-lived-torah/).

 ## 9. Summary of Section V
 - Jeremiah 31 predicts *Torah* internalization, not abolition.